jonathankingfc/multiprocessing_py/README.md

 This test will find the first 15 fibonacci numbers in a recursive algorithm.
 The output is not stored.

 ### Create Graph
 This function will run each test with 1-16 processes and will create a line graph showing the runtimes of each.
-This will be stored as a `.png` file in the root directory of the project
+This will be stored as a `.png` file in the root directory of the project.
+NOTE: You many be unable to generate the `.png` through an ssh terminal.
+You will be required to connect to the iLab via x2go.
 ### Clean Workspace
 This function will delete all the files that were created as output during the previously listed tests.